 This event was a workshop for educators in which three different speakers described different programs which have been created in order to combat childhood obesity.
 While I didn't walk into the event expecting much (of all the issues we have to face in the classroom, I must admit that childhood obesity wasn't on the top of my list of priorities), I ended up really enjoying the event, and walked away with a far better understanding of the issues at hand.

-Dr. Maida Galvez, who works with the Children's Aid Society.
+The first speaker was Dr. Maida Galvez, who works with the Children's Aid Society.
 She talked about the Go!
 Healthy Program, the Go!
 Chefs Program, and the Go!
 Kids program.
 Essentially, these programs involve a three-part strategy:

 1) Provide education for students and parents